adamghill/dj-angles/docs/source/installation.md

 ]
 ```

-They can loaded in any template using the `{% load dj_angles %}` tag.
-Or `"dj_angles.templatetags.dj_angles"` can be added to template built-ins to make them available in all templates automatically.
+They can be loaded in any template by using `{% load dj_angles %}`.
+Or `"dj_angles.templatetags.dj_angles"` can be added to template built-ins in `settings.py` to make them available in all templates automatically.

 ```python
 # settings.py